 The telecoms sector is regulated by:

-- the Ministry for Connection and Mass Communications, which is vested with the authority to create a general development strategy for the telecoms, information distribution and technology industries and to issue subordinate regulations in pursuance of the main regulatory framework set by federal laws; and
+- the Ministry for Digital Development, Connection and Mass Communications, which is vested with the authority to create a general development strategy for the telecoms, information distribution and technology industries and to issue subordinate regulations in pursuance of the main regulatory framework set by federal laws; and

 - the Federal Service for Supervision in the Sphere of Connection, Information Technologies and Mass Communications (RKN), which is a federal agency under the ministry and oversees compliance in these spheres.